django-oscar/django-oscar/docs/source/reference/settings.rst

 Default: 604800 (1 week in seconds)

-The time to live for the basket cookie.
+The time to live for the basket cookie in seconds

-Deprecated Settings
+Deprecated settings
 ===================

 There are currently no deprecated settings in oscar